Billing & Payment of Fees

 Students are able to view and print a Statement of Activity through the Acorn Portal.
 Billing statements are also available with historical activity.
 These statements should be used for any student submitting for reimbursement.
 No other statement will be provided.

 When a student drops or withdraws from some or all of the classes for which the student registers, the student is responsible for paying all or a portion of tuition and fees in accordance with the published tuition refund schedule.

 A student’s failure to attend class or receive a bill does not absolve the student of financial responsibility as described above.

-If a student wishes to appeal charges on their account, he or she must appeal in writing, to the Provost, within 15 days of the end of the semester.
+If a student wishes to appeal charges on their account, he or she must appeal in writing with justification, to the Provost, within 15 days of the end of the semester.